Report card: Grading the Seahawks’ 21-20 season-opening win against the Bengals

 And given that he was with a new team and had only one week to prepare, Jadeveon Clowney made the hoped-for impact with a sack and a pass defense, and Quinton Jefferson (two sacks) was great.

 But the Seahawks are going to need to get more than four quarterback hits when the other team throws it 51 times, as the Bengals did.
 As Carroll said later, “The pass rush was kind of sporadic, but when we needed it, we had it.’’
+That the Bengals got rid of it quickly lot also factored into the QB hits stat — all four were actually sacks, so at least the percentage was good.
+But lots of teams also throw it quick.

 They are going to need it more against the Steelers, Saints and others coming up.